SonarSource/sonarlint-intellij/README.md

 Please note that the IDE must be in the foreground while tests are executed.

+Because some ITs are leveraging SonarCloud, make sure the `SONARCLOUD_IT_PASSWORD` env var is defined (you can find the value in our password management tool).

 How to develop in IntelliJ
 --------------------------